-- The transfected DNA enters the cell nucleus but the foreign DNA does not integrate into the genome of the cell
+- The transfected DNA enters the cell but does not integrate into the genome of the cell

 - The host cell translates the transfected molecule, resulting in large increase in the target protein expression

 - Due to lack of integration, the transfected molecule is only utilized until it is degraded by the cell, with typical effects only lasting several days

-- Transient transfection also applies to siRNA and miRNA that do not integrate into the cellular genome but whose actions in the cell results in transient effects
+- Transient transfection also applies to siRNA and miRNA that do not integrate into the cellular genome but can still impact gene expression

 - A small amount of transfected DNA particles integrates into the cellular genome

-- Integration of foreign DNA is not predictable and is a rare event
+- Integration of foreign DNA is not predictable and is usually rare

 - Linear DNA insertion is typically more successful that using supercoiled DNA